ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/model_details/plants/overview.md

 ## Preparing the input data for the plants model

 You need to provide input data for both the tree communities and the sub-canopy vegetation to setup the plant model.
-Each of these follows a different approach
+Each of these follows a different approach.

 ### Tree communities